Moti Masjid Lahore is one of the “Pearl Mosques”, is a 17th-century religious building located inside the Lahore Fort, Lahore, Punjab, Pakistan.

 Moti Masjid History

-The building was later revived to its original state and the religious relics were preserved in the nearby Badshahi Mosque.
+Efforts were then made to restore the building to its original state, and the religious artifacts discovered were safeguarded within the nearby Badshahi Mosque.

 Moti Masjid Lahore Architecture